 A thin pair of dog boots is enough protection to keep the snow and ice from gathering between your dog’s toes.
 The lighter the boots, the better.
 Remember, they’re not necessarily for warmth.
 And dogs really don’t like to have anything on their feet.
 See the Pawz boots below!

 Pawz dog boots for winter running with dogs

 I’m linking to a brand called Pawz dog boots because this is a product I’ve found very effective for some of my dog running clients.

 These boots are not designed to keep a dog’s paws warm.
 They are designed to protect paws from chemicals and rough surfaces, and they’re pretty durable.

 The boots are very thin, like a sock, but they’re made of natural rubber and are therefore waterproof.
 They are meant to be disposable, so the dog wears each pair maybe 5 or 6 times and then you throw them away.

 You get 12 boots in a pack, so they last awhile, and each can be worn several times.
 They’re 100 percent biodegradable, according to the company.
 And they’re also great for dogs that tend to shuffle their feet and wear down their paw pads.

 Protect a dog’s paws from chemical de-icing material

 I also recommend a light pair of boots for your dog if your running route has unavoidable portions of streets or sidewalks with chemical de-icing materials or salt.
 This can obviously irritate a dog’s paws, and it’s not all that great for him to be licking off his feet afterwards, either.
-Again, go with the lightest pair possible.
-You could use the Pawz dog boots above or a lighter pair of Muttluks.

 Most dogs won’t need protection against jagged or potentially sharp ice on the road, but if this is a concern for you, that might be another reason to consider a thin pair of dog boots.